SciTools/cartopy/docs/source/index.rst

 There are many ways to get involved in the development of cartopy:

  * If you write a paper which makes use of cartopy, please consider :doc:`citing <citation>` it.
+ * If you publish the maps and plots, please consider the required :ref:`attribution of copyright  <referencing_copyright>` for the data.
  * Report bugs to https://github.com/SciTools/cartopy/issues (please look to see if there are any outstanding bugs which cover the issue before making a new one).
  * Help others with support questions on `stackoverflow <https://stackoverflow.com/questions/tagged/cartopy>`_.